usnistgov/800-63-3/sp800-63a/sec4_ial.md

 The following requirements apply to any CSP performing identity proofing at IAL 2 or 3.

 1. Identity proofing SHALL NOT be performed to determine suitability/entitlement to gain access to services or benefits.
-2. The CSP SHALL NOT collect the SSN unless it is necessary for performing identity resolution and cannot be accomplished by collection of another attribute or combination of attributes.
+2. The CSP SHOULD NOT collect the SSN unless it is necessary for performing identity resolution and cannot be accomplished by collection of another attribute or combination of attributes.
 2. Collection of personally identifiable information (PII) SHALL be limited to the minimum necessary to validate the existence of the claimed identity and associate the claimed identity to the applicant providing identity evidence based on best available practices for appropriate identity resolution, validation, and verification.
 3. The CSP SHALL provide explicit notice at the time of collection to the applicant regarding the purpose for collecting and maintaining a record of the attributes necessary for identity proofing, including whether the such attributes are voluntary or mandatory in order to complete the identity proofing transactions and the consequences for not providing the attributes.
 5. The CSP SHALL NOT use attributes collected and maintained in the identity proofing process for any purpose other than identity proofing, authentication, authorization or attribute assertions, or to comply with law or legal process unless the CSP provides clear notice and obtains consent from the subscriber for additional uses.
 CSPs SHALL NOT make consent a condition of the service.